 Your dog smells something appealing

 One of the most common reasons dogs lick their lips is simply because they smell something appetizing.
-Whether you’re opening a can of your dog’s favorite food, or you’ve just made a tasty treat for yourself, the scent can cause your dog to lick his lips.
-It also causes his mouth to water.
+Whether you’re opening a can of your dog’s favorite food, or you’ve just made a tasty treat for yourself, the scent can cause your dog to lick their lips.
+It also causes their mouth to water.
 Not only is this an involuntary response to the anticipation of food, but saliva production also helps prepare the teeth to chew and the stomach to digest its upcoming meal.
 The same biological response happens to us.

 Your dog is sending you a message

 When dogs perceive a person or another animal as a threat, they lick their lips in a show of appeasement.
 “I won’t hurt you,” the gesture says.
 Lip licking is commonly seen after you scold your pooch for doing something naughty, like eating a roll of toilet paper or urinating indoors.
 Because dogs can’t understand what we’re saying, they don’t understand that you’re scolding them because of their behavior.
 Instead, your body language and raised voice are perceived as a threat, which results in your dog displaying submissive behavior.
 It’s important to note that submissive behavior can escalate and turn defensive if your dog continues to feel threatened.
-Give your pup space and time to calm down, and use positive reinforcement instead of punishment when he misbehaves.
+Give your pup space and time to calm down, and use positive reinforcement instead of punishment when they misbehave.

 Your dog feels nervous